 ADAPTATION & CREATIVITY

-Open Project – For a long imposed duration, this project gives students an open playing field where they can pick their prefered topic and devote themselves fully to it.
+Open Project – For a long imposed duration, this project gives students an open playing field where they can pick their preferred topic and devote themselves fully to it.

 Big Web Project – Eagerly awaiting all the latest web technologies which are constantly changing, this project constantly demands students to adapt their final project according to the latest trends.